global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 Here are a few exercises you can try to solve, before you

-start using advanced global
+start using advanced global tactics in your own

 editing.
 To keep things rolling I've provided at least one